Skip to main content

 I realised how little I knew about the world and that short experience triggered the desire to live abroad, so that I could grow more and mature.

 That's when I decided to leave Japan and study in English at a high school in India.
 That's when things changed for me.
-I was the only person from Japan in my year, I had to learn to be independent.
 It was hard for me to understand what was going on in class, hard to engage in conversation with friends, very hard to manage at all at first.
 It was the most difficult thing I've ever done.

 Monica graduating from university